Myasthenia Gravis (MG) Plasma and Serum Samples

 Causes of Myasthenia Gravis (MG)

-Myasthenia Gravis (MG) is not inherited and it is not a contagious disease.
+Myasthenia graves (MG) is not inherited and it is not a contagious disease.
 It generally develops later in life when antibodies in the body attack normal receptors on muscle.
 This blocks a chemical needed to stimulate muscle contraction.

 Under normal conditions, nerves direct the muscles to work by sending a message through an area called a receptor.
 The chemical that delivers the message is called acetylcholine.